Michael A. Taylor Player Props: Twins vs. White Sox

 Michael A. Taylor At The Plate

-- Looking at the 26 games he has played this year, he's hit a home run in three of them (11.5%), and in 4.3% of his trips to the plate.
+- In 11.1% of his games this season, he has gone deep, and 4.2% of his trips to the dish.

-- In six games this season (23.1%), Taylor has picked up an RBI, and in three of those games (11.5%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Taylor has driven home a run in six games this season (22.2%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on one occasion..

-- He has scored at least one run 10 times this year (38.5%), including one multi-run game.
+- In 10 of 27 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.